e-dog/ProceduralFairings/README.md

 ## Installation

-Extract the contents of the ProceduralFairings .zip file and then drop the ProceduralFairings folder into the GameData folder. **Note:** if you are upgrading then make sure that any previous Procedural Fairings installation has been completely removed beforehand.
+Extract the contents of the **ProceduralFairings** .zip file and then drop the ProceduralFairings folder into the GameData folder. **Note:** if you are upgrading then make sure that any previous Procedural Fairings installation has been completely removed beforehand.

 ### Usage

-1. Put a fairing base under your payload (all Procedural Fairings parts are placed under the **Payload** tab) and a decoupler if necessary.
+1. Put a fairing base under your payload (all Procedural Fairings parts are placed under the **Payload** tab) and enable the decoupler if necessary.
 2. Attached fairings automatically reshape for your payload.
 3. Enabling symmetry on fairings will encapsulate your payload
 4. Rearrange the stages to jettison fairings at the proper stage.